 The true meaning of Ramadan is to take care of our body, soul, people, surrounding and ecosystems.
-The month of Ramadan is a golden opportunity to make a real shift towards ‘green living’ that is environmental friendly, non-polluting, non-wasteful and aim toward saving of natural resources.
+The month of Ramadan is a golden opportunity to make a real shift towards ‘green living’ that is environmental friendly, non-polluting, non-wasteful and aim towards conservation of natural resources.
 During Ramadan, let us create awareness on use of resources, think and act positively towards our environment and change our unfriendly habits which are impacting our ecosystem.
-Let us seize this opportunity to adopt a model for a green and responsible behavior that addresses urgent environmental issues.
-Ramadan witnesses an over-consumption of meat, vegetables and fruits … Continue reading →
+Let us seize this opportunity to adopt a model for a green and environmentally responsible behavior that addresses urgent environmental issues.
+Ramadan witnesses an over-consumption of meat, … Continue reading →

 The 21st century is characterized by a number of global environmental challenges that shaped and defined the discourse and agenda of the West with respect to the developing world, specifically the Islamic world.
 Islam provides new sustainability perspectives for discovering and explaining the root causes for the current environmental, economic and social crises as manifested in climate change, HIV, poverty and human security.
 For example, the Islamic perspective on climate change is that the root cause of this global issue is the absence or lack of human stewardship and is an indication of market failures.
 Pitfalls of the Western Model … Continue reading →

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.